Why your marketing messaging isn't landing

 This isn't a story about bad marketers or dysfunctional companies.
-This is what happens when smart teams run out of runway.
+It's what happens when smart teams run out of runway.
 When internal politics trump customer insight.
 When the cost of slowing down feels higher than the risk of getting it wrong.

 In my experience, teams usually know before they launch that the messaging isn't right.